-Most of us have gone some 20 — or even 24 hours — without sleeping a few times in life.
+Most of us have gone some 20 — or even 24 hours or wouldn’t sleep at all for days.
 Perhaps as a brand new parent with a brand new baby.
 Or on an across-the-world travel adventure.
 Or maybe as a result of a nasty 24-hour virus.

 But have you ever wondered what would happen if you went beyond the 24-hour mark?
 What would happen if you didn’t sleep for days?